AmElmo/sign_language_detector/Readme.md

 We've saved each frame of each video as a numpy array of size (,1662).
 It means that for each frame, there is a total of **1662 keypoint values**.
 They cover both hands, arms and the face (holistic).

-We use a 10% test split which means we end up with
+We use a 5% test split (since we have a small dataset) which means we end up with 256 videos for training and 14 videos in our testing set.

 💡 Tip: if using Google Colab for training, you must zip and unzip the data before in order to allow for 10x faster processing with Numpy.